WEEP-WORKS/WEEP-ENGINE/README.md

 ## Description

-This Engine made for educational porpouses on the Game Engines' subject during the 3rd year of Video Game Design and Development degree at CITM, Terrassa
+This Engine made for educational porpouses on the Game Engines' subject during the 3rd year of Video Game Design and Development degree at CITM, Terrassa.

+It also has a UI subsystem, due to the 3rd delivery.

 ## Links